Docs MediaHub Version 1.x The Admin Interface

 Per-asset context menu

-Each tile has a menu with quick actions: View details, Download original, Copy URL, Duplicate, and Collections.
+Each tile has a menu with quick actions: View details, Download original, Copy URL, Duplicate, mark or unmark Favourite, and Collections.

 The Collections entry opens a flyout panel listing every collection with a checkbox.
 The asset's current memberships are pre-checked.
 Toggling a checkbox adds or removes the asset immediately via AJAX, with no page reload.
 A Done button closes the flyout; clicking outside or pressing Escape also works.
 This is the easiest way to assign an asset to multiple collections at once, or to remove a membership.